mixi-inc/datadog-aws-ec2-counter/README.md

 ## Restrictions
 This Agent Check has the following restrictions.

-- The count of on-demand instances is calculated as the difference between the count of active instances and the count of valid reserved instances.
+- The count of On-Demand Instances is calculated as the difference between the count of active instances and the count of valid Reserved Instances.
     - Because of that, it may not exactly match the invoiced amount.
-    - In addition, due to changes in the specifications of the AWS side in the future, the applicable conditions of reserved instances may change.
+    - In addition, due to changes in the specifications of the AWS side in the future, the applicable conditions of Reserved Instances may change.
-- Regional Reserved instances are calculated to apply discounts under the following conditions.
+- Regional Reserved Instances are calculated to apply discounts under the following conditions.
     - Instance Type matched.
     - Trying to apply the surplus from the minimum Instance Size of the same Instance Family.
-        - This makes it possible to minimize the count of on-demand instances.
+        - This makes it possible to minimize the count of On-Demand Instances.
-- There are times when it is not possible to correctly acquire the count of reserved instances depending on the timing when changing reserved instances.
+- There are times when it is not possible to correctly acquire the count of Reserved Instances depending on the timing when changing Reserved Instances.
 - It corresponds only to the following instances.
     - Platform is `Linux/UNIX`.
     - Tenancy is `default`.